PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 07:54:45
+Last updated: 2024-04-06 07:55:19
-Random Quote: Stop crying.
-Remember?
-Crying makes you ugly and weak. - Dayanara Diaz
+Random Quote: I'm not in the meth business.
+I'm in the empire business. - Walter White